nightroman/FarNet/FSharpFar/README.md

 source files and keeping scripts simple.
 Note that you can invoke source files as scripts, too.

-The generated project path is `%TEMP%\_Project-X-Y\Z.fsproj`, where:
+The generated project path is `%TEMP%\_Project-N-X\N.fsproj`, where:

-- X is the name of your script directory.
-- Y is some hash code of its full path.
-- Z is the config file base name.
+- N - configuration file base name
+- X - configuration path hash code

 ***
 ## Editor services